If you are looking to get buff and strong, one of the places that you absolutely must focus on is the delts, the area on top of the shoulder.

-Most individuals will switch up their shoulder training; they'll do front, centre and back delt raises with dumbbells, then switch to a machine.
+Most individuals will switch up their shoulder training.
+They'll do front, centre and back delt raises with dumbbells, then switch to a machine.

 However, for presses, they primarily adhere to barbells and dumbbells and don’t switch things up.

-There are various of overhead presses that you ought to work into your delt schedule, for example, various machine-type overhead presses, above the head presses, and other types of overhead presses (utilising a barbell or any of the machines that offer overhead training options).
+For example, various machine-type overhead presses, above the head presses, and other types of overhead presses (utilising a barbell or any of the machines that offer overhead training options).

 If you are looking to really build up your delts, you want to make sure that you are pushing yourself to the limit with your training program.